microsoft/AzureTipsAndTricks/blog/tip97.md

 :bulb: Learn more : [Azure Functions Documentation](https://docs.microsoft.com/azure/azure-functions/?WT.mc_id=docs-azuredevtips-azureappsdev).
 :::

+### Generate a Weekly Digest Email for a Blog using Azure Functions, SendGrid and Azure Storage

 #### Where are we?

 **Full Source Code** The source code for the app can be found on [GitHub](https://github.com/mbcrump/EmailSubscription)